zyncdotsh/zyncdotsh/README.md

 Smart contract:
   1. Store commitment in merkle tree
-  2. Transfer NFT to vault
+  2. Transfer assets to vault
   3. Emit Deposit event (commitment only)

-Result: NFT is now in shielded pool, linked to commitment
+Result: Assets are now in shielded pool, linked to commitment
 ```

 ### 2. Withdraw Flow